An easy recipe for delicious keto pot roast. Served over mashed cauliflower and made without flour, it is healthy and gluten-free.

 Do you have to brown the meat first?

-How long does it take to cook a 3 lb. roast in the crockpot?
+How long does it take to cook a 3 lb. roast in the slow cooker?

-You can cook the beef on LOW for 7-8 hours.
-I prefer to cook it for 7 hours, as I find that it sometimes dries out after the full 8 hours.
+You can cook the beef in the crockpot on LOW for 7-8 hours.
+I actually prefer to cook it for 7 hours, as I find that it sometimes dries out after the full 8 hours.

 Do you need flour to thicken the gravy?